hpcleuven/VscDocumentation/source/access/ssh_config.rst

-   Specifying identity files allows you to have distinct keys for different hosts, e.g., you can use one key pair to connect to VSC infrastructure, and a different one for your departemental server.
+   Specifying identity files allows you to have distinct keys for different hosts, e.g., you can use one key pair to connect to VSC infrastructure, and a different one for your departmental server.

 How to use a proxy host?